mtitus83/MMM-Starlight/README.md

 # MMM-Starlight

-A MagicMirror² module that displays horoscopes for specified zodiac signs for various time periods.
+A MagicMirror² module that displays horoscopes for specified zodiac signs for various time period.

 ## Rebranding